nullpixel/litecord/README.md

 For now the REST API can give you the address to the WS one through the `/api/gateway` endpoint, so you just need to change your gateway path(in your preferred library).

-Check [this](https://git.memework.org/lnmds/dicexual/issues/2) for the list of implemented things in `dicexual` Also, don't issue `"there is no voice"` things.
+Check [this](https://git.memework.org/lnmds/litecord/issues/2) for the list of implemented things in `litecord` Also, don't issue `"there is no voice"` things.
 There won't be.